AATL Frequently Asked Questions

 How do I digitally sign my document using AATL Certificate?

 GlobalSign's AATL document signing certificates are compatible with the leading programs and are an easy to use, cost-effective way to add digital signatures to your documents.
-For instructions on how to sign documents with your GlobalSign AATL Certificate, see the following topics:
+For instructions on how to sign documents with your GlobalSign AATL Certificate, proceed to this page.

 What are the differences between Certifying and Approval signatures?